 - Publication date: 17 April 2017

-- Focus: the cemetery in Göttingen (Germany) where many Nobel Prize winners are buried
+- Focus: the cemetery in Göttingen (Germany), the final resting place of numerous Nobel Prize laureates.

 - Bertrand Russell, il matematico della pace